Neurofibromatosis Type 1:

 Clinical Representation of Neurofibromas

-Plexiform neurofibromas are peripheral nerve sheath tumors that can grow in an infiltrative pattern, making them challenging to surgically remove.
+Plexiform neurofibromas are peripheral nerve sheath tumors that grow in an infiltrative pattern, making them challenging to surgically remove.
+They can cause severe disfigurement and pain, and unlike cutaneous neurofibromas, plexiform neurofibromas have the potential to turn into a malignant cancer.

 How is NF1-PN treated?

 Historically many people with NF1-PN were treated by having their tumors surgically removed; however, due to how these tumors grow on nerve cells it is challenging to successfully remove these tumors without serious complications, such as permanent nerve damage and further disfigurement.

 SpringWorks is testing an investigational MEK inhibitor, mirdametinib, in a Phase 2b clinical trial, known as the ReNeu trial.
 Mirdametinib is under development as an oral, small molecule, selective inhibitor of MEK1 and MEK2, which play key roles in the MAPK signaling pathway—in other words, mirdametinib is designed to target a key pathway in the body that is known to play a role in many types of cancers and rare diseases.